-Have you ever experienced a situation when after arriving at the installation site and inserting a transceiver into an appropriate port of a switch or a router with the aim of setting up a fibre-optic link you unexpectedly saw a notice: “transceiver unsupported”?
-I think I can guess the words you uttered then, but to avoid bad language I will not attempt to say them.
+Have you ever experienced the situation when, after arriving at a site and inserting a transceiver into a port of a switch or router to set up a fibre-optic link, you unexpectedly see the words “transceiver unsupported”?
+I think I can guess the words you uttered then, but to avoid bad language I won’t say them ;-)

-After a while, when you finally calmed down, you had to face the truth … and make a trip back to the warehouse, exchange the transceiver and make another trip.
-Finally, the link worked… but what did your calendar look like after that?
+After a while, when you finally calmed down, you made a trip back to the warehouse, exchanged the transceiver and made yet another trip to the installation site where finally, the link worked.
+But what did your calendar look like after that?

-How about remodelling the entire system?
-Wouldn’t it be much easier if you could take a universal transceiver from the warehouse and install it in the device?
+But how about remodelling the entire system?
+Wouldn’t it be much easier if you could take a universal transceiver from the warehouse and install it in any device?
 Of course!
-It would make the life easier for the sales department, designers, warehouse staff, engineers… But does an ‘ideal’ transceiver exist?
+It would make the life easier to everyone; the sales department, the designers, the warehouse staff and the engineers.
+But does such an ‘ideal’ transceiver exist?
 How much does it cost?
 Is it economical?

 When thinking of such a device, you might have both questions and doubts.
-Every few months there appear new versions of devices and new interfaces, so even if you had such a device, you would have to update it on and on…
+Every few months new versions of devices and new interfaces appear, so even if you had such a device, you would have to update over and over again.

-But what if such a device was connected to the provider’s cloud computing that is updated in the real time and operated remotely when necessary by a qualified engineer, and to use it you would just need a laptop with a USB port and an access to the Internet to do it?
+But what if such a device was connected to the provider’s cloud infrastructure so that it was updated in the real time and could be maintained remotely, when necessary, by a qualified engineer who would just needed a laptop with a USB port and access to the Internet?

 How can you benefit from SRD?

-- Thanks to this device you can stock universal transceivers – you can adjust them for you purpose just before the installation;
+- You can stock universal transceivers and adjust them for your purpose just before installation

-- Your designer or sales engineer will not have to ask your client about the device type in which the transceiver is to be installed;
+- Your designer or sales engineer will not have to ask the client about the device type in which the transceiver is to be installed

 GBC Photonics constantly undertakes research projects and develops its products so that they can work for you, not you for them.